• What is Wake County’s Consolidated Open Space Program?

 We need water for drinking, boating, swimming and fishing, so improving our water quality by buffering wetlands and streams is one of the most powerful benefits of preserving open space.
 Rivers become polluted when rainwater picks up motor oils, fertilizers, litter, pesticides and other pollutants and then "runs off" into streams and creeks, which empty into rivers, lakes, estuaries and the ocean.
 Every time a site is developed with parking lots, roads and buildings, the amount of water that soaks into the ground is reduced, and the amount running off increases.
 Any land that remains undisturbed does not contribute pollutants to our streams and lakes.
 Open space, particularly open space surrounding streams, lakes and rivers, usually contains natural grasses and other vegetation that serve as filters, removing pollutants before they are deposited into our water bodies.

 Recreational opportunities are important to quality of life, and preserving open space is an excellent way to provide active and passive recreational opportunities to our residents and visitors.
 Open space may be used to create a network of bicycling and walking trails throughout the county, enabling people to choose alternate means of transportation other than cars, and encourage activities such as jogging, playing ball, fishing or simply walking in the woods.
-For more information about recreation access to County-owned open space, see the Current Open Space
+For more information about recreation access to County-owned open space, see the Park Projects

 In some cases, open space areas contain endangered plants and animals and, therefore, may not be suitable for recreation.
 One of the biggest causes of the decline in certain animal and plant populations worldwide is loss of habitat – the areas where animals and plants live.
 Every type of animal and plant needs certain things from its home in order to prosper.
 Black bears need a large area to roam and hunt.
 An endangered plant such as the Venus flytrap needs a certain type of soil found only on the edges of wetlands.
 A red cockaded woodpecker needs to have an area of undisturbed pine forests in which to build a nest.
 If too much of an animal's or plant's habitat is developed for other uses, it may not be able to adapt to its new circumstances and may leave, become threatened or endangered, or even extinct.
 Protecting large, contiguous tracts of land and maintaining good water quality are important for healthy wildlife habitat.